 You can get up to pace and be working on your project in no time at all and more importantly, any time you get stuck or want to know how to do something, you can access the appropriate guide and find out immediately how to do it.

-To give you an idea of it check the video below to see an explanation of adding effects to a project.
+To give you an idea of it check the video below for an overview of accessing features and generally moving around the interface.

 Although a few years back Sony attempted to improve the overall look of the program and make the interface easier to understand I can’t really say they succeeded particularly.